Quantum tomography explains quantum mechanics: Quantum dynamics

-This implies that for low enough temperatures, the equilibrium state is approximately pure.
 States of sufficiently simple systems (i.e., those with only a few experimentally accessible energy levels) can therefore be prepared in nearly pure states by realizing a source whose dynamics is governed by a Hamiltonian in which the first excited state has a much larger energy than the ground state.
 Thermal dissipation then brings the system into equilibrium, and as seen above, the resulting equilibrium state is nearly pure.
-Those low lying excited states for which a selection rule suppresses the transition to a lower energy state can be made nearly pure in the same way.